Odisha football team: Stadium

-Established in 1978, the Kalinga Stadium in Bhubaneswar, serves as the home ground of Odisha.
+Established in 1978, the Kalinga Stadium in Bhubaneswar serves as the home ground of Odisha.
 The 15,000-capacity stadium has hosted several national and international tournaments including the I-League, Super Cup, and Women's Gold Cup.
-It is scheduled to host the 2022 FIFA U-17 Women's World Cup.
+It was one of the stadium that hosted matches in the 2022 FIFA U-17 Women's World Cup.
 The stadium is also the home base for the national and youth team camps.
 Indian Arrows, AIFF's developmental side, is also based at the Kalinga Stadium.